 Cream Puffs Recipe

-It’s crazy, I looked online for a recipe that looked familiar, but felt they were way too hard to make.
-I knew I had to find the recipe I have used for years.
+I looked online for a recipe that looked familiar but felt way too hard to make.
+I knew I had to find the recipe I had used for years.
 Oh, the joys of moving and trying to set up in a different kitchen!

-As you may know, most of my stuff is in a storage unit right now.
-That includes most of my cookbooks.
+As you may know, most of my stuff, including most of my cookbooks, is in a storage unit right now.
+Update: We are in our new home now.
 So, I started looking for MY Cream Puffs Recipe in my daughter’s cookbooks.
-Then I remembered before my mom died my sisters and my mother set up a blog on Blogspot.
+Then I remembered that before my mom died, my sisters and my mother set up a blog on Blogspot.
 Hooray, I found MY recipe!

 I don’t always have whipping cream in the refrigerator, but if by chance I have some available and feel like making a treat, these are so easy to make and fill with a dollop.
 It’s comforting when you have all the ingredients to make delicious recipes.
-It looks like you’ve worked all day to make these special desserts, but thank goodness, you didn’t!
+You’ve worked to make these unique desserts all day, but thank goodness you didn’t!
 LOL!
 You can also fill them with your favorite Instant pudding mix.
-If you make your own custard, that would be delicious as well.
+If you make your custard, that would be delicious as well.

 Kitchen Items You May Need: